Pramod645/CPP-Data-Structure-Algorithms/Data-Structure-Algorithms/03_DSA/02_Algorithms/05_advancedDataStrcuture/README.md

 B-trees differ from red-black trees in that B-tree nodes may have many children, from a few to thousands.
 That is, the branching factor of a B-tree can be quite large, although it usually depends on characteristics of the disk drive used.
 B-trees are similar to red-black trees in that every n-node B-tree has height O.lg n/, so that B-trees can implement many dynamic-set operations in O.lg n/ time.
 But a B-tree has a larger branching factor than a red-black tree, so the base of the logarithm that expresses its height is larger, and hence its height can be considerably lower.

 ### 3.Data Structure for Disjoints
+Some applications involve grouping n distinct elements into a collection of disjoint sets4sets with no elements in common.
+These applications often need to perform two operations in particular: ûnding the unique set that contains a given element and uniting two sets.

+MAKE-SET (x), where x does not already belong to some other set, creates a new set whose only member (and thus representative) is x.

+UNION(x,y) unites two disjoint, dynamic sets that contain x and y , say S x and S y , into a new set that is the union of these two sets.
+The representative of the resulting set is any member of S x U S y , although many implementations of UNION speciûcally choose the representative of either S x or S y as the new representative.
+Since the sets in the collection must at all times be disjoint, the UNION operation destroys sets S x and S y , removing them from the collection S .
+In practice, implementations often absorb the elements of one of the sets into the other set.
+FIND-SET(x) returns a pointer to the representative of the unique set containing x.

+Graph reprentation of Disjoint.

+Linked List of Disjoint.

+Disjoint of Forest.